March for Social Justice and Women in Atlanta

 I marched for reproductive rights.

-We hoped you enjoyed Simply Amazing Living's “March for Social Justice and Women – Atlanta” post.
+We hope you enjoyed Simply Amazing Living's “March for Social Justice and Women in Atlanta with John Lewis” post.